Medical Billing Glossary

 Clearinghouse

-An intermediary that receives claims from healthcare providers, scrubs them for errors, formats them properly, and forwards them to insurance payers.
+An intermediary company that receives electronic claims from healthcare providers, validates them for errors, reformats them to meet payer-specific requirements, and forwards them to the appropriate insurance company.
+Clearinghouses also return reports on accepted and rejected claims.
+Major clearinghouses include Change Healthcare, Emdeon, and Availity.

 CMS-1500